Coronavirus Disease 2019 (COVID-19)

 What are the symptoms of COVID?

-People with COVID-19 can experience a wide range of symptoms, from mild to severe.
-The most common of these include fever, dry cough, shortness of breath, and fatigue.
-After exposure, symptoms typically appear within five days but the process can sometimes take up to 14 days.
+People with COVID can experience a wide range of symptoms, from mild to severe.
+Some people have no symptoms at all.
+The most common of these include fever, dry cough, shortness of breath, muscle aches, and fatigue.
+Other symptoms, such as nausea, diarrhea, lack of smell or taste, rashes, and headache are also seen.
+After exposure, symptoms typically start within five days, but they can sometimes take up to 14 days to appear.

 How does COVID spread?

-COVID-19 spreads mainly through respiratory droplets, which are released when an infected person coughs, sneezes, or talks to another individual nearby (or within six feet).
+COVID spreads mainly through small droplets and particles that are released when an infected person breathes, coughs, or sneezes on or talks to another individual nearby (or within six feet).

 add